top of page

 • Querétaro Intercontinental Airport (QRO)

-Distance to San Miguel: approximately 1 to 1.5 hours drive
+Distance to San Miguel: Approximately 1 to 1.5 hour drive.

 The closest and most convenient airport to San Miguel de Allende.
 Many travelers connect through cities like Dallas, Houston, or Mexico City.